vboulanger/depict/docs/philosophy.rst

 Depict is still very young.
-It already contains: several high-level features (sum of graphs, automatic colorbars, etc), three types of graph (line, point, histogram), a continuous integration framework based on travis, a documentation based on Sphinx and hosted on readthedoc.
+It already contains: several high-level features (sum of graphs, automatic colorbars, etc), three types of graph (line, point, histogram), a continuous integration framework based on travis, a documentation based on Sphinx and hosted on readthedocs.

 During the next months, it will include: more types of graphs (depict.distribution (1 dimensional distributions with kde estimation),